China’s expected edtech clampdown may chill a key startup sector – TechCrunch

 A new decision by China’s government to exert more control over a sector of its domestic economy should not surprise.
 And we shouldn’t be shocked that online tutoring is in the country’s targets; today’s news is a follow-up to prior regulatory action in the sector from earlier in the year.

-As China has become synonymous with edtech startup in recent years, the news impacts more than just public companies.
+As China has become synonymous with edtech startups in recent years, the news impacts more than just public companies.
 The expected rules change may also hit a host of private, venture-backed companies.

 For example, what will happen to Yuanfudao?
-The company was valued at $15.5 billion last year, offering what TechCrunch described as “live tutoring, an online Q&A arm and a math problem-checking arm.”
+The company was valued at $15.5 billion last year, offering what TechCrunch described as “live tutoring, an online Q&A arm and a math-problem-checking arm.”
 Will the company see its wings clipped?

 Or how about Zuoyebang, which raised $1.6 billion in a single round last year?
 TechCrunch wrote that Zuoyebang offers “online courses, live lessons and homework help for kindergarten to 12th grade students.”
 Is it in trouble as well?